Curve

 There are

-make the mirror concave and the tool convex.
-You are finished when the mirror
+the mirror concave and the tool convex.
+You are finished when the mirror is the

 contact.
 Also, when you are in spherical contact the bubbles and material will